Azure-Samples/active-directory-dotnet-webapp-groupclaims/README.md

 WebApp-GroupClaims-DotNet
 ==================================

-This sample shows how to build an MVC web application that uses Azure AD for sign-in using the OpenID Connect protocol and uses Azure AD Groups for role based access control.
+This sample shows how to build an MVC web application that uses Azure AD Groups for authorization.
+Authorization in Azure AD can also be done with Application Roles, as shown in [WebApp-RoleClaims-DotNet](https://github.com/AzureADSamples/WebApp-RoleClaims-DotNet).
 This sample uses the OpenID Connect ASP.Net OWIN middleware and ADAL .Net.

 For more information about how the protocols work in this scenario and other scenarios, see [Authentication Scenarios for Azure AD](http://go.microsoft.com/fwlink/?LinkId=394414).

 ##About The Sample
-If you would like to get started immediately, skip this section and jump to *How To Run The Sample*.

 This MVC 5 web application is a simple "Task Tracker" application that allows users to create, read, update, and delete tasks.
 Within the application, access to certain functionality is restricted to subsets of users.
 For instance, not every user has the ability to create a task.

 This kind of access control or authorization is implemented using role based access control (RBAC).
 When using RBAC, an administrator grants permissions to roles, not to individual users.
 The administrator can then assign roles to different users and control who has access to what content and functionality.

+This application implements RBAC based on Group Membership, using Azure AD's Group Claims feature.
+Another approach is to use Azure AD Application Roles and Role Claims, as shown in [WebApp-RoleClaims-DotNet](https://github.com/AzureADSamples/WebApp-RoleClaims-DotNet).
+Azure AD Groups and Application Roles are by no means mutually exclusive - they can be used in tandem to provide even finer grained access control.

+It is imporant to make the distinction between these *Application Roles*, *Azure AD Application Roles*, and *Azure AD Directory Roles*.
+In this scenario, *Azure AD Application Roles* are not incorporated.
+Instead, the application defines and manages its own set of *Application Roles,* maintaining a record of role assignment in its own database.

 Our Task Tracker application defines four *Application Roles*:
 - Admin: Has the ability to perform all actions, as well as manage the Application Roles of other users.
 - Writer: Has the ability to create tasks.
 - Approver: Has the ability to change the status of tasks.
 - Observer: Only has the ability to view tasks and their statuses.

-It is imporant to make the distinction between these *Application Roles*, *Azure AD Application Roles*, and *Azure AD Directory Roles*.
-In this scenario, neither *Azure AD Application Roles* nor *Azure AD Directory Roles* are incorporated.
-Instead, the application defines and manages its own set of *Application Roles,* maintaining a record of role assignment on its own.

-The application however *does* incorporate group membership for enforcing authorization policies.
-In addition to assigning application roles directly to users, application Admins can assign roles to both Azure AD Security Groups and Distribution Lists.
+Application Admins can assign roles to individual users, as well as to both Azure AD Security Groups and Distribution Lists.
 In this sample, user/group membership is managed via the [Azure Management Portal](https://manage.windowsazure.com/), but it can also be accomplished programatically using the [AAD Graph API](http://msdn.microsoft.com/en-us/library/azure/hh974476.aspx).

-In order to persist a record of the Application Roles each user and group has been granted, the Task Tracker application stores mappings of both users and groups to Application Roles in a database.
-In addition, it stores tasks that have been created in the database for future access.

-Using RBAC with custom Application Roles, Azure Active Directory Security Groups, and Azure Active Directory Distribution Lists, this application securely enforces authorization policies with simple management of users and groups.
+Using RBAC with Azure Active Directory Security Groups and Azure Active Directory Distribution Lists, this application securely enforces authorization policies with simple management of users and groups.